adobe/phased-testing/README.md

 ## Reporting
 In this chapter we discuss the test reports.
 We currently have two types of reports:
-- Default Reports
-- Report By Phase Group
+- Default Reports - Report By Phase Group and Scenario

-### Default Reports
+- Raw Reports
-By default we only slightly modify how TestNG generates reports.
-As each step is a method, you will get one result per step.
-This will lead to a lot of results, but you will have the fill overview of the evolution of the tests.

 ### Report By Phase Group and Scenario
 To make the reports a bit less messy, we introduced a report where, we only keep one result per Phase Group and Scenario.
 Technically, we keep the most pertinent result.
 The following use cases exist for a phase group.